whatisAI/whatisAI.github.io/_posts/2018-03-15-Gaussian-Mixture-Models.md

-Gaussian Mixture Models are used beyond clusering applications, and are a useful model fitting techniques they it provide a probability distribution that best fits the data.
+Gaussian Mixture Models are used beyond clusering applications, and are useful model fitting techniques as they provide a probability distribution that best fits the data.
 The algorithm that allows to fit the model parameters is known as Expectation Maximization (EM).